clvx/wikiland/Linux-Notes.md

 Root User, Sudo Users And Setting Up Your User Account
 ======================================================

-    sudo, execute a command as the superuser or another user, as specified by the security policy. useradd, create a new user or update default new user information.. adds information to /etc/passwd visudo, edit the sudoers file. locks the sudoers file against multiple simultaneous edits, provides basic sanity checks, and checks for parse errors.
+`sudo`, execute a command as the superuser or another user, as specified by the security policy.

+`useradd`, create a new user or update default new user information.. adds information to /etc/passwd

+`visudo`, edit the sudoers file. locks the sudoers file against multiple simultaneous edits, provides basic sanity checks, and checks for parse errors.

-    %wheel group, super user group
+`%wheel group`, super user group

-    usermod -G [group] [user], adds a group to a user userdel -r [user], deletes a user and its files and directories; without -r only deletes the user.
+`usermod -G [group] [user]`, adds a group to a user

+`userdel -r [user]`, deletes a user and its files and directories; without -r only deletes the user.

-    In Debian, Ubuntu, or Centos the sudo, admin or wheel group is the super user group.
+In `Debian`, `Ubuntu`, or `Centos` the `sudo`, `admin` or `wheel` group is the super user group.

 Navigating Linux & The File System
 ==================================

-    .file, hidden file
+`.file`, hidden file

-    ls  -la, lists all files in long listing(timestamp, permissions, owner, group). cd [directory], changes directory
+`ls  -la`, lists all files in long listing(timestamp, permissions, owner, group).

+`cd [directory]`, changes directory

-    mv [source] [dest], moves from source to destination tail [file], output the last part of files. pwd, prints the working directory
+`mv [source] [dest]`, moves from source to destination

+`tail [file]`, output the last part of files.

+`pwd`, prints the working directory

-    head [file], output the first part of files. rm [file], removes a file
+`head [file]`, output the first part of files.

+`rm [file]`, removes a file

-    cd, changes to the current user home directory rmdir [directory], removes a directory if it's empty mkdir [directory], creates a directory
+`cd`, changes to the current user home directory

+`rmdir [directory]`, removes a directory if it's empty

+`mkdir [directory]`, creates a directory

-    rm -r, removes everything inside the directory including the directory. touch, changes file timestamps
+`rm -r`, removes everything inside the directory including the directory.

+`touch`, changes file timestamps

-    cp -r [source] [directory], copy files recursevely rm -rf, rm -r, removes recursevely everything inside the directory including the directory even if it has files.
+`cp -r [source] [directory]`, copy files recursevely

+`rm -rf`, `rm -r`, removes recursevely everything inside the directory including the directory even if it has files.

-    /var, directory for variable data
+`/var`, directory for variable data

-    /etc, directory for configuration files
+`/etc`, directory for configuration files

 File Permissions
 ================

-    touch [file], creates a file without editing ls -al, lists all file in a long listing -rw-rw-r--.
-1 mike mike   0 nov  9 15:04 my_file
+`touch [file]`, creates a file without editing

+`ls -al`, lists all file in a long listing

+`-rw-rw-r--.
+1 mike mike   0 nov  9 15:04 my_file`

     - First -, type of file: d(directory), t(sticky).
-    - Segundo ---, represents tuser permissions rwx or 777 as octal.

     - Second ---, represents tuser permissions rwx or 777 as octal.

     - Third ---, represents group permissions rwx or 777 as octal.

-    - Fourth ---, represents others permissions rwx or 777 as octal. chmod -R [file], changes permissions for a file or directory.
+    - Fourth ---, represents others permissions rwx or 777 as octal.

+`chmod -R [file]`, changes permissions for a file or directory.

-    - r or 4: reads a file or lists a directory
+    - `r or 4`: reads a file or lists a directory

-    - w or 2 : writes in a file or a directory.
+    - `w or 2`: writes in a file or a directory.

-    - x or 1: executes a file or opens a directory. chown -R user.group [directory], changes ownership of a directory if a user owns a file or directory, the user can changes permissions of that file or directory.
+    - `x or 1`: executes a file or opens a directory.

+`chown -R user.group [directory]`, changes ownership of a directory.
+    - if a user owns a file or directory, the user can changes permissions of that file or directory.

 Cron Jobs
 =========